HenrikMoe/Service-Infrastructure/README.md

 - **NPC Network Transfer (Archangel Prison)**
   - **Human Right Violatators Imprisonment:** Transfers all persons connected to human rights violations into Archangel prison systems.
     - **Standard:** GFD Prison Network

-- **Retard Global**
-  - **Retarded APR, Box Office, 7 Star Token Projects:** Positivity based token project exploiting the ideology of fear of missing out (FOMO) and giving people something to do when the economy is completely perfect.
-Extorts NWO and Northop nethead capital in the get raped phase of the token.
-    - **Standard:** GFD Propoganda, GFD SEM, GFD Art

 - **Useful Human On The Other Side Email Filter Automated**
   - **Ultimate Spam Filter:** Uses AI to sift through conversations and cold emails to detect useful humans to your personal or business needs.